vaibhavsagar/website/content/blog/dag-toolkit.md

 the first SCC that indicates unsatisfiability.
 I have an implementation of this [here](https://github.com/vaibhavsagar/courses/blob/master/algorithms2/week6/Week6.ipynb).

-Most of the algorithms material I've encountered tends to focus on rote memorisation for whiteboarding during interviews, and for me this means that I only have the opportunity to demonstrate this knowledge in a hostile environment where I am experiencing severe existential dread and a whole host of other negative emotions.
 Discovering this algorithm got me excited about theoretical computer science and reminded me that algorithms can be fun, interesting, and an opportunity to marvel at the music of the spheres.
 I'm curious to know what other equally awesome algorithms are out there.
 Which one's your favourite?

 Thanks to [Annie Cherkaev](https://anniecherkaev.com/) for the title and feedback, and [Iain McCoy](https://twitter.com/imccoy) for suggesting [a more